The Singer family’s behind many philanthropic efforts in the Manchester area. It’s fitting that the bridge carry the Singer name.

 The bridge is at the southeast end of a trail that parallels the Piscataquog River.
 For now, the northwest end of the trail is near what I call the Kelley Street bridge (Nazaire Biron Bridge on my map) that links the West Side with the Pinardville neighborhood.
 There’s a very hazardous crosswalk on Main Street, but the few other road crossings are in quiet neighborhoods.
 The trail, like the rail line before it, goes on a bridge over Second Street, avoiding a road that’s just as busy as Main Street.

-The Piscataquog snuck up on me.
+The Piscataquog River snuck up on me.
 I cleared Main Street & followed the trail behind a house where there was a cheerfully noisy party going on.
-As the music from the party faded behind me, I became conscious of the river’s sound, and there it was on my left.
+As the music from the party faded behind me, I became conscious of the river’s sound, and soon the river was in view.
 A few weeks ago, we had heavy rains, and this river was particularly pesky for the people living along it.
 Today, though, it was a tame & pretty thing.
 Several dirt trails ran steeply from the trail down to the river.
 I stayed on the pavement, worried that I’d twist an ankle trying to negotiate the slope in my sneakers.
-Other people had no problem.

 Eventually, I came to some ball fields, where a softball game was just wrapping up.
 Soon I was in sight of the ugly red bulk of West Side Arena.
 The building’s homely appearance belies its worth as an athletic facility for what seems like every kid on the West Side.
 Soon I passed under the Kelley Street Bridge and reached what is now the end of the trail.